Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.25.0-blue.svg)]({{config.site_url}})

 By selecting **Live Follow** as the input mode, you will be able to follow the conversations of the user with the help of a User ID.
-In the input field, simply enter the ID of the user that you wish to follow and hit the enter key (or simple press *Start Live Following* button).
+In the input field, simply enter the ID of the user that you wish to follow and hit the enter key (or simply press *Start Live Following* button).
 From now on, you will be able to see and follow the live conversation of the user from your Interaction Panel.
 Click on *Stop Live Following* button if you don't want to follow the user anymore.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-follow-user.gif" width="100%" />